standardsemiconductor/VELDT-getting-started/README.md

 ```
 The `#` indicates anything after it is a comment.
 We provide a [default pin constraint file](https://github.com/standardsemiconductor/VELDT-getting-started/blob/master/demo/pcf_generic.pcf) with helpful comments in the [demo](https://github.com/standardsemiconductor/VELDT-getting-started/tree/master/demo) directory; just remove the first `#` and change the pin name to suit your design.

 Finally, we provide a [Makefile](https://github.com/standardsemiconductor/VELDT-getting-started/blob/master/demo/blinker/Makefile) along with a [generic version](https://github.com/standardsemiconductor/VELDT-getting-started/blob/master/demo/Makefile_generic) in the [demo](https://github.com/standardsemiconductor/VELDT-getting-started/tree/master/demo) directory.
 This automates building the Haskell code with cabal, compiling with Clash, synthesizing with Yosys, place-and-route with NextPNR, bitstream packing with icepack, and bitstream programming with iceprog.
-Specifically, `make build` just calls `cabal build`, `make` will build with cabal, synthesize, and place-and-route. `make prog` will program the bitstream to VELDT. `make clean` cleans all build files.
+Specifically, `make build` just calls `cabal build`, `make` will build with cabal, synthesize, and place-and-route. `make prog` will program the bitstream to VELDT. `make clean` cleans synthesis files while `make clean-all` will also clean the cabal build cache.
 Information about automatic variables such as `$<` and `$@` can be found [here](https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html).
 Be sure `TOP` is assigned the same value as provided to `makeTopEntityWithName`.
 ```make
 TOP := Blinker